-2010 primarily to improve communication between learners, lecturers and administration staff, while also helping to increase administrative efficiency.
+Teaching and Learning Infrastructure - Learning Management System staff, while also helping to increase administrative efficiency.
 In 2017, the ICHAS learning management system underwent a significant upgrade, and has been relaunched as the Learning Management System.
 The new learning management system has provided both lecturers and students with a virtual learning environment to complement, enrich and support the more traditional learning environment.
 It has also offered greater security, flexibility and efficiency; and enables more innovative teaching and assessment opportunities.
 Because it is highly integrative it also simplifies and enhances communication between the College and the student body.
 Facilities include: